The town of Williamsburg plans to replace the

 Less Safe

 In carefully examining the proposed bike path, it is clear that it was designed by people lacking experience and expertise in bicycle transportation engineering: It looks good on paper from a landscape design perspective but is seriously deficient from a bicycling safety and usage standpoint.
 Everywhere we look, the designs in bicycle facility manuals provide separate accommodations for pedestrians and bicyclists in built-up areas like neighborhoods.
 Bike transportation engineers understand the importance of keeping bicycles and pedestrians separate, for reasons of safety and to provide comfortable levels of service to both groups.The South Main St. Greenway designers evidently thought that getting bicycles off the road would eliminate safety problems.
 They clearly had not read MassDOT bike facility guidelines which warn against using sidewalks as bike paths and identify the exact problems with bike paths crossing driveways that the residents have been pointing out.
 Nowhere else on the Mass Central Rail Trail can we find any section where the rail trail has replaced a pedestrian sidewalk.
-The Greenway design also narrows the vehicular roadway of South Main and adds a curb to the eastern side of the street, two changes that make the street itself less safe and appealing for cyclists to ride on.
+By adding a curb to the eastern side of the street, the Greenway design narrows the usable width of the road: bicyclists will have to stay a distance away from the curb to avoid crashing (and lose the ability to use the shoulder for emergency maneuvers), and cars and delivery vehicles will have to park fully on the pavement, decreasing the space available for cyclists and increasing the likelihood of collisions with doors being opened.

 The Mill River Greenway committee has latched on to the idea that it’s important to have “continuity” between the rail trail to the south and the proposed bike path along Route 9 to Williamsburg.
 They say that cyclists might be confused if there was no dedicated bike path between these two sections.
 This is one reason why the neighborhood wants the street clearly labeled with bike route signs and sharrow markings on the roadway.
 If the Greenway committee had studied bicycle transportation engineering manuals, they would have learned that it is not uncommon for a bicycle facility to change from one type to another depending on the context of the area it’s passing through.